JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/Tyler/How To Instantly Have Everything You Want With No Effort And Super Fun Within 2 Seconds (All Free!).md

 - You should look for counter opinions and you should look for biases .

+- First you have get a vision - Finding a win win place

 # "How to Have a Clickbait Title and Still Deliver Good Value"